 People who deeply love movies tend to gravitate towards others who feel the same.
-One way I assess whether a film was good is by watching the audiences they leave the theater.
-If the second of the movie is over everyone is on their cell phones planning what happens next, the movie has touched nothing in them.
-But when an audience stays to the credit begins talking immediately and you hear discussions going on as people walk up the aisle, you know the film has been effective.
+One way I assess whether a film is good is by watching those in the audience as they leave the theater.
+If everyone is on their cell phones the second the movie ends, planning what happens next, the movie has touched nothing in them.
+But when an audience stays to when the credits and begins talking immediately and you hear discussions going on as people walk up the aisle, you know the film made and impact.
 Social media has opened a whole new world of connection to movie buffs.
-Through twitter, for instance, I am connected with people all over the world who love watching classic movies on TCM.
+Through Twitter, for instance, I am connected with people all over the world who love watching classic movies on TCM.
 One of the questions that pops up from time to time is how old a movie has to be in order to be considered a classic.
 It’s a question without an easy answer.
 Some films that are today considered “classics” were not particularly highly regarded when they were first released.
 It took decades before “It’s a Wonderful Life” gained that title.
-The reverse is true as well.
-There are many films which at the time of their release are considered brilliant but whose reputation pales over the years.
-Cecil B DeMille’s “The Greatest Show on Earth” was widely hailed when it was released in 1952.
+The reverse is true, as well.
+There are many films that at the time of their releases are considered brilliant but whose reputation pales over the years.
+Cecil B. DeMille’s “The Greatest Show on Earth” was widely hailed when it was released in 1952.
 It won the Oscar for best picture.
 Today it is a dusty relic.
-“High Noon” & “The Quiet Man” came out at the same time.
-Today both are considered classics despite being passed over by many audiences. there is definitely an advantage to letting a consensus builds over time.
+“High Noon” and “The Quiet Man” came out at the same time.
+Today both are considered classics despite being passed over by many audiences.
+There is definitely an advantage to letting a consensus build over time.
 And there is nothing wrong with changing your mind.
-Many of us love film have done that over the years.
+Many of us who love film have done that over the years.
 I can think of films that I used to think were wonderful that now seem hackneyed and tired.
 Likewise, there are films I “didn’t get” when they first came out and now I recognized them as masterpieces.
 Time has a way of expanding our frame of reference and sharpening our critical instincts.

 The Talented Mr. Ripley – Modern Classic